radical-cybertools/radical.repex.at/README.md

 ##Usage

-Before running RE simulation the following changes must be made:

-- path no NAMD executable must be specified; open /re_package/config/input.json and change NAMD path, you can find NAMD paths for mac and linux in paths-to-namd.dat (three precompiled NAMD executables are shipped with this installation), alternatively you can specify your own path
+Before running RE simulation path to NAMD executable must be specified; open /re_package/config/input.json and change NAMD path, you can find NAMD paths for mac and linux in paths-to-namd.dat (three precompiled NAMD executables are shipped with this installation), alternatively you can specify your own path.

-- Mongo DB url must be specified; in /re_package/config/input.json change "mongodb://url-of-your-mongo-db-instance" to actual url

 To run RE simulation, specify simulation configuration file and resource configuration file: